 It is no secret that the Cars movie took a lot of inspiration from the historic highway known as Route 66.
 My dad and I got a chance to drive it over 14 days in 2019, so I figured it would be fun to head to Disneyland’s California Adventure and walk Cars Land to see how it compares to the actual Route 66.
-These comparisons are based on my own time driving the route, and some research I did online at some of the sites below.
-Anyways, here are some of the comparisons I made between Cars Land and Route 66 and let me know if I left any off in the comments
+These comparisons are based on my own time driving the route, and some research I did online Anyways, here are some of the comparisons I made between Cars Land and Route 66 and let me know if I left any off in the comments.

 Here it is Sign